Softeeng/Softeeng/README.md

 - 🐾 Pet BAG (Java OOP Project)
   Pet Boarding and Grooming application demonstrating OOP principles like inheritance, encapsulation, and polymorphism

+- ⚕️ Patient Record Manager (Python)
+  A Python console app using SQLite for managing patient records with full CRUD functionality and input validation
 --------------------
 📊 Current Goals
 - Build a portfolio of software and game development projects